Care and feeding of your reindeer

 if you didn’t I mean

-Taken from an interview with Kate Moss in The Times, 26th January 2012.
-The interviewer’s questions and some punctuation removed.
-Submitted by Thom.
+From an interview with Kate Moss in The Times, 26 January 2012.
+By Thom.